 - Chemical, biological, radiological, and nuclear countermeasures

 5. How are programs authorized to use DPAS priority ratings?

-The Director of the Office of Policy and Program Analysis (OP-DR) is responsible for determining which DHS programs are eligible for DPAS support and for authorizing officials in eligible programs to use priority ratings in support of their programs.
-A DHS program official wishing to obtain authority to use a DPAS priority rating in support of an eligible DHS program submits a written request to OP-DR requesting this authority.
+The Associate Administrator of the Office of Policy and Program Analysis is responsible for determining which DHS programs are eligible for DPAS support and for authorizing officials in eligible programs to use priority ratings in support of their programs.
+A DHS program official wishing to obtain authority to use a DPAS priority rating in support of an eligible DHS program submits a written request for this authority.
 The request should:

 - Describe the program in sufficient detail to support the required "national defense" determination; and

 - Provide a general description of the program's procurement requirements and note significant known or potential procurement problems, if any.

 DHS personnel may also:

 - Request DPAS authority for DHS procurements on behalf of State, local, and tribal governments for emergency preparedness activities; and